niehusst/MapTextSynthesizer/README.md

 To compile using a static library, ```make static``` followed by ```make cpp_sample_static```.
 To run the resulting executable (static_sample) located in the samples directory, call ```./mts_sample_static``` in the samples directory.

 The C++ sample is capable of running a benchmark test of the production rate, showing and saving, or just showing the generated images.
 All of this can be determined by giving the executable one of either command line argument 'benchmark' or 'save'.
+For example: ```./mts_sample_shared benchmark```

 ### Compiling samples with CMake: